Australian Citizenship Issues

 A multitude of immigration and citizenship issues can arise for an expatriate – particularly if their spouse is not Australian – but two recurring issues are;

-We briefly address both those issues below, and suggest that any complicated matters are referred to specialist immigration lawyers via our Inquiry Form.
+We briefly address both those issues below, and suggest that complicated matters are referred to specialist migration lawyers via the Inquiry form at the bottom of this page.

 Note that children born overseas will often acquire, automatically and by right, the citizenship of the country in which they were born – and that of the other parent, if they were not Australian citizens.
 Dual citizenship can be very advantageous – providing access to employment and educational opportunities in other countries – but can sometimes have unintended consequences.
-As an example, probably less common these days, a child born in some countries may still be required to do National Service if he returns to that country when over a certain age.
+As an example, probably less common these days, a child born in some countries may still be required to do National Service if he or she returns to that country when over a certain age and dual citizens cannot be elected to Federal Parliament in Australia.

 The exact situation applying to the child will depend upon the laws applying in the country in which the expatriate is resident and the citizenship laws applying to the child’s non-Australian parent, if applicable.
-These should be researched, since the implications can be far reaching for both children and parents many years in the future.
+These should be researched since the implications can be far reaching for both children and parents many years into the future.

 Before 4 April 2002, Australians over 18 who applied for and were granted the citizenship of another country generally lost their Australian citizenship, as did their children under 18, unless their other parent was an Australian citizen.
 This was a consequence of Section 17 of the Australian Citizenship Act (1948) which provided that, except in relation to 'an act of marriage':